leonwly/erlang-astar/README.md

 astar
 =====

-Erlang A* search algorithm library based on mwri
+Erlang Astar search algorithm library based on mwri

 Making use of user functions to supply neighbour state and heuristic scores